AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 This call will fail if:

-* The Universe is not a container for the Fee Window of the Fee Token.
+* The Universe is not a container for the Dispute Window of the Fee Token.

 #### **Parameters:**